rsksmart/devportal-1.0/rif/storage/providers/swarm/guides/running/local-network.md

 "bzz-raw://$(./build/bin/swarm --bzzapi http://localhost:9100 up output)"
 ```

+If this doesn't work, vrify that:
+- The size of the file is enough to trigger a cheque to be sent.
+- The ports (specified in `bzzapi`) match the parameters for starting the nodes.

 ------

 # Restart the networks

 If you want to start from scratch, simply execute the entire code again.

-If you want the to maintain state when restarting the network, only repeat the `swarm` command for each node, and make sure the `DATADIR` variables are defined.
+If you want the to maintain state when restarting the network, only repeat the `swarm` command for each (make sure the `DATADIR` variables are defined).

 ------